-(3) The phase of a Federal program in its life cycle at the auditee may indicate risk.
-For example, during the first and last years that an auditee participates in a Federal program, the risk may be higher due to start-up or closeout of program activities and staff.
+(3) The phase of a Federal program in its lifecycle at the auditee may indicate risk.
+For example, during the first and last years that an auditee participates in a Federal program, the risk may be higher due to the start-up or closeout of program activities and staff.

 (4) Type B programs with larger Federal awards expended would be of higher risk than programs with substantially smaller Federal awards expended.